Is everything eco-friendly?

-Why Cambodia and not the USA?
+Why China and not the USA?

 You may not know it, but a lot of the best manufacturers for high-performance fabrics are located overseas.
 We know - we looked.
-The United States has great manufacturers for basic knitwear, but for our bags the only machines up to the challenge and scale were in Cambodia.
+The United States has great manufacturers for basic knitwear, but for our bags the best machines up to the challenge and scale were in China.
 Once we found our certified manufacturer, we knew it was a match.
 Quality is everything to us, and we wanted to make sure we gave you the best product at the best price that you could find.

 How do you know we’re really fair-trade, and using recycled fabrics?